Samsung Over-the-Range Microwave Magnetron Replacement

 How much does magnetron replacement cost for a Samsung Over-the-Range Microwave?

-How long does magnetron replacement take?
+How long does magnetron replacement take and how hard is it?

 External Resources